This Site has recently had a major update.

 These movements (or Form) appear rhythmical, effortless and in continuous flow, and bring a deep sense of richness and unity of life to those who practice them.
 Translated “T’ai Chi” means “Supreme of the Ultimate”, “Chuan” means “Fist” or martial art/health exercise.

 Qi Gong (Chi Kung) is a series of simple static exercises, translated “Gong” means “Exercise”.
 Often used as a precursor to the T’ai Chi Forms, they promote the cultivation and control of Qi, and improves posture, breathing and concentration.
-They have been documented as beneficial for health for over 3000 years.

 T’ai Chi is a unique art, and one that brings benefits in many areas.
-It will harmonise the mind, body and spirit, by promoting both mental and physical well-being through softness and relaxation.
-Unlike most forms of exercise and sport, T’ai Chi does not rely on strength, force and speed, making it ideal for people of both sexes, young and old alike, whether strong or weak.
+It will harmonise the mind, body and spirit, by promoting both mental and physical well-being through exercise, softness and controlled relaxation.
+Unlike most forms of exercise and sport, T’ai Chi does not rely on strength, force or speed, making it ideal for people of both sexes, young and old alike, whether strong or weak.

 T’ai Chi is NOT an easy cure-all, a guaranteed stress-reliever, or universal panacea for all ills.